 Constitution Day Itinerary

-Display of historical documents and materials related to the American founding and U.S. Constitution in the front of the UGA Chapel.
-Hosted by the Hargrett Rare Book and Manuscript Library
+Display of historical documents and materials related to the American founding and U.S. Constitution provided by the Hargrett Rare Book and Manuscript Library

 What is Constitution Day?